jiin-son/credit_card_fraud_detection/README.md

 5. **Spliting Train/Test dataset only with the selected features**: In this process, I used the same random_state (12) parameters in the function to keep the train/test data same with the previous steps.

-6. Skipping transformation/standardization process: no "Amount" or "Time" variable were selected from the Feature Selection process.
+6. Skipping transformation/standardization process: No "Amount" or "Time" variable were selected from the Feature Selection process.
+Thus, transformation step is not needed.

 7. **Oversampling**: Oversampled the new train data from Step 5.